teiid/openshift/README.md

 -----------------------------------
 A series of articles are provided, which walk you through the integration examples:

-1) MySQL, Salesforce and Twitter WebService Integration This demo walks you through integration of a MySQL database, Salesforce, and Twitter WebService
+1) MySQL, Salesforce and Twitter WebService Integration:  This demo walks you through integration of a MySQL database, Salesforce, and Twitter WebService

 https://community.jboss.org/wiki/TeiidOnOpenShiftDemo-Part1-SourceManagement

-2) MySQL and SAP NetWeaver Gateway Integration
-This demo walks you through integration of a MySQL database with the SAP Netweaver Gateway service
+2) MySQL and SAP NetWeaver Gateway Integration:  This demo walks you through integration of a MySQL database with the SAP Netweaver Gateway service

 https://community.jboss.org/wiki/TeiidOnOpenShift-SAPIntegrationExample